wp-plugins/revisionary/readme.txt

 = Support =
 * Most Bug Reports and Plugin Compatibility issues addressed promptly following your <a href="http://agapetry.net/forum/">support forum</a> submission.
-* Author is available for professional consulting to meet your configuration, troubleshooting and customization needs .
+* Author is available for professional consulting to meet your configuration, troubleshooting and customization needs.

 == Installation ==